chucknotchunk/MechEng-Mars-Rover-Control-System/README.md

 ### Example Commands:

 #### Motion Control
-- Move forward 10 meters: `move 10`
+- Move forward 10 metres: `move 10`
-- Move backward 5 meters: `move -5`
+- Move backward 5 metres: `move -5`
-- Turn right 45 degrees with a radius of 2 meters: `turn 45 2`
+- Turn right 45 degrees with a radius of 2 metres: `turn 45 2`
-- Turn left 30 degrees with a radius of 3 meters: `turn -30 3`
+- Turn left 30 degrees with a radius of 3 metres: `turn -30 3`
 - Stop the rover: `stop`
 - Resume the rover: `resume`